charliehowell/CH-Project-one/README.md

 ![Screen Shot 2021-03-09 at 12 14 38 PM](https://user-images.githubusercontent.com/73140949/110510317-13953d80-80d1-11eb-821b-ad28221987fc.png)

-- Run the playbook, and navigate to ____ to check that the installation worked as expected.
+- Run the playbook, and navigate to kibana to check that the installation worked as expected.

 _TODO: Answer the following questions to fill in the blanks:_
 - _Which file is the playbook?
-Where do you copy it?_
+Where do you copy it?
 - _Which file do you update to make Ansible run the playbook on a specific machine?
 How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
 - _Which URL do you navigate to in order to check that the ELK server is running?